Prevalence and determinants of hypertension in a semi-urban population: a cross-sectional study in Dschang (West Region of Cameroon)

 The authors declare no competing interests.

-Design and design: Cédric Fritz Gerald Eyenga Bangbang, Christian Ngongang Ouankou, Sylvain Raoul Simeni Njonnou.
+Design: Cédric Fritz Gerald Eyenga Bangbang, Christian Ngongang Ouankou, Sylvain Raoul Simeni Njonnou.
 Data collection: Cédric Fritz Gerald Eyenga Bangbang, Sylvain Raoul Simeni Njonnou, Christian Ngongang Ouankou, Herna Stella Chimy Tchounchui.
 Data analysis and interpretation: Cédric Fritz Gerald Eyenga Bangbang, Christian Deube Ngako, Herna Stella Chimy Tchounchui, Sylvain Raoul Simeni Njonnou, Christian Ngongang Ouankou, Siméon Pierre Choukem.
 Manuscript writing: Sylvain Raoul Simeni Njonnou, Christian Deube Ngako, Christian Ngongang Ouankou, Fernando Kemta Lekpa, Marie-Josiane Ntsama Essomba, Aimée Tiodoung Timnou, Christian Deube Ngako, Clarisse Mapa-Tassou.
 Manuscript revision: Hamadama Abdoul Salam, Liliane Mfeukeu-Kuate, Clarisse Mapa-Tassou, Siméon Pierre Choukem.
-All authors read and approve the final version for publication.
+All authors read and approved the final version for publication.

 We thank all the participants of this study and the head of the Dschang Health District.